How Will You Deal With Life’s Obstacles or Negative Feelings

 So, I ask myself every single day: “How will you deal with life’s obstacles or negative feelings?”
 The answer is the following.

 When fate throws a curveball my way, I’m now much better able to remember that a problem only becomes a problem if I see it as such.
-So I take a deep breath, roll up my sleeves, and demonstrate my seriousness toward the situation.

 This principle was written down by philosopher Arthur Schopenhauer when he proposed that life can only be understood backward, but it must be lived forward.